induktio/thinker/Details.md

 * Smooth scrolling config option.
 * Windowed mode config option.
-* Map rendering patch that draws more detailed tiles when zoomed out.

 Scient's patch is already included in the Thinker binary and does not need any additional installation steps from the user.
-In any case, it is possible to install modified txt files provided by Scient's patch.
-Yitzi's patch or any other mod that uses a custom patched game binary is NOT supported while running Thinker.
-Note also that Yitzi's patch uses an incompatible version of alphax.txt that can't be used by the vanilla game binary or Thinker.
+Optionally it is possible to install the modified txt files provided by Scient's patch.
+Any other mod that uses a custom patched binary not listed here is not supported while running Thinker.
+Using any other binaries may prevent the game from starting if any of  Thinker's startup checks fail because of an incompatible version.

 Features not supported